 The important thing to remember is that Vishram Singh’s diagrams are much better and easier to reproduce.
 Diagrams make understanding easy and play a very crucial role in fetching you marks in university exams.
 In BDC, the language is easy to understand.

 In my medical college, we mostly read BDC for Anatomy.
 For the easy diagrams, we referred Vishram Singh.

 You will have to read the book in a way that suits your understanding and pace.
-You should look at both books in your college library and then decide which is most appropriate for you.
+You should have a look at both books in your college library and then decide which is most appropriate for you.

 Remember that no book is complete on its own.
 There are certain topics that a single textbook will not cover adequately.
 For conceptual clarity of important topics, you can refer to Gray’s Anatomy in the library of your medical college.